hardwario/bc-website/content/doc/projects/wireless-push-button.en.md

 title: "Wireless Push Button"
 ---

 This document will guide you through the **Wireless Push Button** project.
 You will be able to interact with your push button in **Node-RED** and trigger the **IFTTT** push notification service when the button gets pressed.
+You will see a push notification on your smart phone.

 ## Block Concept